Many business owners start a limited liability company with the hope of limiting their risk. To do this, they need to have an LLC operating agreement.

 Any limited liability company should have an operating agreement that keeps the business running smoothly.

-This document can be beneficial to avoid conflicts and disagreements among members and establish how much protection each member has regarding liabilities of the company.
+This document can be beneficial to avoid conflicts and disagreements among members and establish how much protection each member has regarding the liabilities of the company.